KamhanK/Techdegree-Project-3/README.md

 For this project I created all of the HTML & CSS from scratch.
 I used a Google font for all of the text of the website.
 For this design I used a mobile-first approach where I designed the mobile view of this project as the basis for the base CSS.
 I then added media query breakpoints at 768px and 1024px and styled those breakpoints respectively.
 I designed the form by using the form element and the basic form attributes.
 I used Flexbox to arrange all the form inputs.
 I added a dropdown for the state form field.
 I added input checkboxes and their respective labels.
 I used placeholder text for the form fields.
 I used form validation for the required form fields.

-This project was designed according to the mockups provided.
+This project was designed according to the provided mockups.

 **Exceeds Expectations Requirements:**